0xtf/testmynids.org/README.md

 ### Script mode

-To run tmNIDS in script mode without using the one-liner, download and run the [script](./tmNIDS --help)
+To run tmNIDS in script mode without using the one-liner, download and run the [script](./tmNIDS).

 After downloading **tmNIDS** make it executable *(chmod +x tmNIDS)* and run it *(./tmNIDS -h)* to be presented with the script options.